If you have any pics or stories you would like to share here, please email them to us at .

 DAILY BAG LIMIT: Daily Bag Limit 6 chukar per day.

-POSSESSION LIMIT: New Change for 2013.
-Possession is now TRIPLE the daily bag limit, 18.
+POSSESSION LIMIT: 18.
 You must also fill out a "Declaration for Entry" form to comply with Importation law: Section 2353 of the California Fish & Game Code if you bring any game into California from another state or country.
 You can get the "Declaration for Entry" form here.

 LICENSE REQUIREMENTS: Hunting License: You must possess a California hunting license in addition to the Upland Game Stamp.
 The cost of a hunting license is:

 Junior annual resident hunting license - $12.45.
 (Required for any resident or nonresident less than 16 years of age who takes birds or mammals.
 To qualify, hunter must be less than 16 years of age at the beginning of the license year (July 1).

 Non resident annual hunting license - $163.65.
 (Required for any nonresident 16 years of age or older who takes birds or mammals).

 One-Day Nonresident license, age 16 and over (not valid for big game) - $22.42.
 IMPORTANT!
 This license is only available for nonresidents taking resident and migratory game birds on Licensed Game Bird Clubs (Upland Game Bird Stamp is also required) or Licensed Domesticated Migratory Game Bird Shooting Areas (Federal Migratory Bird Stamp and California Duck Stamp are also required).